-Texas Pastors Are Reportedly Calling Kamala Harris ‘Jezebel’
+Texas Pastors Are Reportedly Calling Kamala Harris 'Jezebel'

 The pastor was also previously linked to a clergy sexual abuse case at Rockwell church.
 Notably, he was accused of knowing about the abuser's prior conviction of molestation and indecency with a child and still allowing him to volunteer at the church.

 Harris has also found herself facing criticism linked to clergy abuse.
-As The Inquisitr reported, Harris previously faced scrutiny for her alleged treatment of victims abused by clergymen.
-Notably, Joey Piscitelli, who became a spokesman for ministry sex abuse victims in the 2000s, said that when Harris served as San Francisco’s district attorney and California’s attorney general, she ignored allegations of molestation that took place at a local Catholic cathedral ministry.
+As The Inquisitr reported, she previously faced scrutiny for her alleged treatment of victims abused by clergymen.
+Notably, Joey Piscitelli, who became a spokesman for ministry sex abuse victims in the 2000s, said that when Harris served as San Francisco's district attorney and California's attorney general, she supposedly ignored allegations of molestation that took place at a local Catholic cathedral ministry.

 Michael Meadows, a Bay Area attorney who has represented clergy exploitation victims, opined that Harris likely ignored the claims due to the large Catholic voting bloc in the city and state and the possibility that taking on the cases would harm her political career.